Tanu-N-Prabhu/WebDevelopment.io/Docs/9 General Principles for Good Website Design.md

 # Quick Summary

-<p align = "justify">Designing a good website is often challenging and hard.
+Designing a good website is often challenging and hard.
 There may be billions and billions of websites out there only a few thousand of them are mostly good websites.
 People spend a lot of time on the internet for shopping, ordering food online, exploring their university websites, reading articles from different websites and many more.
 You can make a user’s day bad just by designing a bad website.
 It’s time to change.
 If you are on the verge of designing a website or already have a website and thinking to update your crappy website, this article is totally for you.
 Don’t worry I got you.
 I was sailing on the same boat too.
-So throughout the tutorial, I want you guys to follow two big quotes regarding design.</p>
+So throughout the tutorial, I want you guys to follow two big quotes regarding design.

 > **Steve Jobs**: Design is not just what it looks like and feels like.
 Design is how it works.